-Before implementing a new software or practice, healthcare administrators need to be sure that the change will not only improve patient outcomes but also be economically sustainable and promote a financial yield.
-Adopting electronic health records for your practice may seem like a way to make a positive change, but without a return on the investment, it may not be viable for your business.
+Before implementing new software or practice, healthcare administrators need to be sure that the change will not only improve patient outcomes but also be economically sustainable and promote a financial yield.
+Adopting electronic health records for your practice may seem like a way to make a positive change, but without a return on investment, it may not be viable for your business.

 Researchers at the University of California, San Francisco found that healthcare facilities that implemented EHR software saw significant fiscal benefits, and were able to recuperate the original costs associated with the adoption in a short period of time, according to a recent study.

-Changes in revenue
+Changes in Revenue

 In a report issued by Health Affairs, the UCSF researchers saw great financial gains shortly after the implementation of EHR software in medical practices.
 The authors of the study stated that as the industry continues to promote quality care instead of high-volume treatment, the return on investment for EHR adoption will be only stronger.